dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/rect.md

 # Rect

-The `Rect` interface defines a shape that represents a rectangle in 2-dimensional space.
+The `Rect` interface extends the `IntermediateResultUnit` interface and represents a rectangle in a 2D space, providing a JavaScript equivalent of [DSRect](./ds-rect.md).

+> If measured in percentage, the value range for x/y/width/height is 0~1.

 ```typescript
 interface Rect {